smart-edge-open/specs/doc/orchestration/openness-emco.md

 - Scheduler with Built in Controller - OVN-for-K8s-NFV Plugin Controller

+#### Resource Syncronizer
+This micro-services is the one which deploys the resources in edge/cloud clusters.
+'Resource contexts' created by various micro-services are used by this micro-service.
+It will take care of retrying in case the remote clusters are not reachable temporarily.

 ### EMCO API
 For user interaction, EMCO provides [RESTAPI](https://github.com/otcshare/EMCO/blob/main/docs/emco_apis.yaml).
 Apart from that, EMCO also provides CLI.
 For the detailed usage, refer to [EMCO CLI](https://github.com/otcshare/EMCO/tree/main/src/tools/emcoctl)
 > **NOTE**: The EMCO REST API is the foundation for the other interaction facilities like the EMCO CLI and even EMCO GUI (3rd party developed right now)